Writer Profile Radar

 There is no "best" profile.
 Every successful writer has a different combination of these five metrics.

 Stephen King is a Marathon Runner.
-Brandon Sanderson is a Speed Demon with high mass.
-Maya Angelou was a Slow Crafter.
-They all finished books.
+Brandon Sanderson is a Steady Giant.
+Maya Angelou wrote in long, disciplined daily blocks.
+They all finished books at very different paces.

 What matters is understanding your natural profile, then optimizing it.
 Don't try to become someone you're not.
 Become a better version of who you already are.